 Goa Lawah in Pasinggahan Village, Klungkung has unique characteristics, different from other temples.
 Thousands of bats inhabit this cave and the noise that the bat colony makes amazes the visitors.
 These bats are protected and prohibited from being hunted or captured.

-If you see beautiful images on social media of a gorgeous temple gate with a volcano in the background, you can be sure that it’s Lempuyang Temple.
+If you see beautiful images on social media of a gorgeous temple gate with a volcano in the background, you can be sure that it’s Lempuyang Temple, also known as the gates of heaven.

 But once you reach the Lempuyang temple, you will forget all about how tired you are.
-You will be amazed by the scenery around and see why it is the backdrop for so many social media pictures.
+You will be amazed by the scenery around you and see why it is the backdrop for so many social media pictures, making it one of the most beautiful temples in Bali.
 It truly is stunning!

 For those who would rather not climb the thousands of steps, you can still enjoy the beautiful scenery at the Great Penataran Pura at the foot of the mountain.